Contact |Terms of Reference | Minutes of Meetings

 Functions of the Committee

-The Faculty delegates to the Academic Committee all academic matters that do not require changes to Examination Decrees and Regulations, including the provision and delivery of teaching in all its forms and at all levels, and the recruitment, admission and induction of undergraduate and postgraduate students.
+The Faculty delegates to the Academic Committee all academic matters that do not require changes to Examination Decrees and Regulations, including the provision and delivery of teaching in all its forms and at all levels, and the recruitment, admission and induction of undergraduate students.
 The Academic Committee shall inform the Faculty of all its decisions on these matters.

 The functions of the Departmental Academic Committee shall include in particular: